Nimisha Pandey

-Nimisha Pandey is a television and Internet content developer and curator.
+Nimisha Pandey is an Indian television and Internet content developer and curator.
 Born in Haryana and raised in New Delhi, she graduated from the Film and Television Institute of India, Pune in 2004, majoring in television direction.
 She was the youngest person to receive the National Award, for her short film “Cradle Song” in 2005.
 Her documentary “Nice Girls” received the Best Documentary Award at the Digital Film Festival, New Delhi in 2006.